3-musketeers/kaggle-dsb/pipeline/build-simple-model/rough-draft/model_data_brainstorming.md

-# Basic Model Data Setup Instructions
+# Basic Model Data Brianstorming
 *what data to download to be able to start experimenting and running the code